Steveaub/homepilot-ai/docs/homepilot-vs-homa-agent-instructions.md

 Both platforms avoid brokerage licensing and fiduciary duty.
 HomePilot AI emphasizes task-based guidance to reduce risk further.

+### Modern Realty Positioning

+Modern Realty co-founder has publicly stated that they are "not necessarily trying to uproot the industry," but instead seek to enhance the real estate buying experience by supporting agents.
+This positions Modern Realty primarily as a workflow optimization tool for agents rather than a disruptor of the agent-driven model.
+In contrast, HomePilot AI is focused on empowering buyers directly, offering an alternative to the traditional agent-centric approach and reducing structural barriers to homeownership.

 ## Strategic Advantages for HomePilot AI

 - Comprehensive task management